cakephp/docs/en/intro.rst

 The View layer is not only limited to HTML or text representation of the data.
-It can be used to deliver common data formats like JSON, XML, and through a pluggable architecture any other format you may need such as CSV.
+It can be used to deliver common data formats like JSON, XML, and through a pluggable architecture any other format you may need, such as CSV.

 The Controller Layer
 ====================